Gunpla: Entry Grade (EG)

 In 2011, Bandai released the Entry Grade (EG) line in Southeast Asia.
 Originally manufactured in China, the EG line contained fewer parts than the FG kits, thus having very limited articulation.
 Only four Gundams were released in the line.
 Bandai later rebooted the Entry Grade line in 2020 to be released worldwide.
-While most releases were static figurines from other franchises, the RX-78-2 Gundam was the starting Gundam model, with the kit having articulation and proportions similar to the High Grade kits and advanced color separated parts without the need of stickers (for example, the silhouette in the eye that would normally be a sticker is done through shadow).
+While most releases were static figurines from other franchises, the RX-78-2 Gundam was the starting Gundam model, with the kit having articulation and proportions similar to the High Grade kits and advanced color separated parts without the need of stickers or tools (for example, the silhouette in the eye that would normally be a sticker is done through shadow).

-Mega Size Model / MSM (1:48)

-Bandai released the 1:48 Mega Size Model (MSM) line in 2010 to commemorate the 30th anniversary of Mobile Suit Gundam.
-6 suits were released: